How Cupping Can Help with the Common Cold

 One of the purposes of cupping is to relieve the symptoms of the common cold.
 It is used to alleviate a cough, wheezing, phlegm buildup in the lungs and asthma symptoms, all of which may be present during a bout with a cold.
 When phlegm buildup is reduced and coughing is eased, it helps the individual to be better able to breathe, relieving one of the chief symptoms of the common cold.

 In addition to helping with cold symptoms, cupping is helpful with a variety of other ailments as well.
-These include high blood pressure, migraines, anxiety and depression, varicose veins, arthritis, fibromyalgia, anemia, hemophilia, acne, eczema and fertility issues.
+These include high blood pressure, migraines, anxiety and depression, varicose veins, arthritis, fibromyalgia, anemia, hemophilia, acne and eczema.

 If you want to obtain cupping therapy to treat colds or for any other reason, it’s important to first speak with a doctor.
 You should also talk with an experienced cupping therapist to ensure that you know everything there is to know about the therapy.